hyperledger-solang/solang/docs/language/builtins.rst

 Only available on Substrate.
 Call the chain extension with the given ``ID`` and ``input`` data.
 Returns the return value from the chain extension and the output data.

-This function is a low level interface; the input and return values are just ``bytes``.
+This function is a low level interface; the input and output data buffers are just ``bytes``.
 The caller is responsible for encoding the input and decoding the output correctly.
 We expect parachain authors to write their own higher level libraries on top.